Advertisement

 It was a great day for Australia at Wimbledon on Monday, with Daria Saville, Jordan Thompson and Aleksandr Vukic all winning through to the second round.
 Vukic and fellow Sydneysider Thompson delivered battling five-set wins, while Saville made it a hat-trick of first-round triumphs for the Australian contingent.

 Thompson became the first Aussie through to the second round when he came from two sets behind to beat Russian Pavel Kotov in four hours and six minutes.
-Vukic then followed up with a rollercoaster victory over Austria's Sebastian Ofner in just under four hours that earned him a shit at Spanish champion Carlos Alcaraz on Wednesday.
+Vukic then followed up with a rollercoaster victory over Austria's Sebastian Ofner in just under four hours that earned him a shot at Spanish champion Carlos Alcaraz on Wednesday.

 Jordan Thompson, Daria Saville and Aleksander Vukic at Wimbledon.